bsssssss/max-externals/tidal.scheduler/notes.md

 It represents a time (as in a date) in the future to 'play' the message at.

-So to schedule the message, we need to know how much time there is between the moment the message is received and the timestamp in the future.
+To schedule the message, we need to know how much time there is between the moment the message is received and the timestamp in the future.

 $ delay = time_in_future - current_time $